SCK59/sck-testv3/README.md

-_Using Google Cloud with Kubernetes, _
+_Using Google Cloud with Kubernetes_

   Pre-requisites:

     - GCP Login
     - A functional setup, i.e., Cluster exists and IAM is setup.
     - Github account (created in test 1 to use files from repository)

   Files in repo for the same:

     1. cloudbuild.yaml
     2. cloudbuild-delivery.yaml
     3. v3test2k82.yaml

   These files will be used in google cloud for cloud build, deplyment.